roman-milk/roman-milk.github.io/triad-project-an-elegant-seduction.md

  "Are there any questions?
 If not, let's dig in."

  Of course it wasn't long before Cheryl lost a banana in the chocolate (they were the hardest to keep on the fork).
 She paid her forfeit happily.
-Report_Story #2